iisacc-Justmoong/Vincent/docs/app_structure.md

 ## Top-Level Layout

-- `CMakeLists.txt` (root) – bootstraps ECM/KF, applies common KDE settings, and delegates to the application sources in `App/`.
+- `CMakeLists.txt` (root) – bootstraps the Qt build, configures install paths, and delegates to the application sources in `App/`.
 - `App/` – contains all C++ and QML code for the application bundle.
 - `build/`, `cmake-build-debug/` – out-of-source build trees (ignored in project description, but important to keep generated artifacts isolated).